Darin Ruf: Defense

 Ruf has played first base as well as both of the corner outfield spots during his career, and focused on the outfield during the latter stages of his development because of Ryan Howard's perceived preeminence at first base.
 In the outfield, Ruf is a "liability", and he is "pretty shaky" at first base, further underscoring his "man without a position" persona within the Phillies' organization.
 This has led some to suggest he would be better suited as a designated hitter in the American League.
 In the 2020 season, which saw the DH introduced to the National League, the Giants used him in this capacity as well as in the field.

 Personal life

-Ruf's wife is Libby Schuring, whom Ruf married in December 2011.
+Ruf married Libby Schuring in December 2011.
 His hobbies include golfing and traveling.
-During the offseason, he resides in his hometown of Omaha, Nebraska.
+As of 2023, Ruf lives during the offseason in Scottsdale, Arizona, with his wife and two kids, Henry and Olive.
 Christa Ruf, Ruf's sister, also attended Creighton; she played softball there for four seasons.

+On May 23, 2025, Ruf filed a lawsuit against the Cincinnati Reds, purporting negligence due to a career-ending injury he suffered after crashing into an uncovered tarp roller at Great American Ball Park on June 2, 2023.